 2.3 Paramètres d'usinage

-- Taux d'alimentation: Des vitesses d'avance plus petites (Par exemple, 0.1 mm/tr vs. 0.3 MM / REV) reduce tool marks, abaisser Ra de 1.6 μm à 0.8 µm.
+- Vitesse d'alimentation: Smaller feed rates (par ex., 0.1 mm/rev vs. 0.3 mm/rev) reduce tool marks, lowering Ra from 1.6 μm à 0.8 µm.

 Workshop conditions often get overlooked but matter greatly:

-- Température: Aluminum alloy parts expand by 0.01 mm per meter for every 1°C temperature rise.
+- Temperature: Aluminum alloy parts expand by 0.01 mm per meter for every 1°C temperature rise.
 A constant-temperature workshop (20°C ±1°C) eliminates this error.

 3. Practical Accuracy Selection: Match Tolerance to Application